Fuss-Free Southern Fried Chicken

 I ended up not being able to fit all of my chicken in this photo so I’m doing two batches.

-Place this in the oven and “fry chickenfor 40 minutes and go do whatever it is you’d rather be doing.
+Place this in the oven and “” for 40 minutes.
+This is when you and go and do whatever it is you’d rather be doing.

 After 40 minutes, carefully remove the skillet from the oven, turn all of the pieces over, and place it back in the oven for 15 minutes.

-Drain chicken by placing each piece on a paper towel-lined plate.
+by placing each on a paper towel-lined plate.

 Please note: Mama wants me to let you know that I did wash the platter before I put the cooked chicken on it since I used it for the raw chicken as well.
 Thanks for looking out for us, Mama!